Arduino-IRremote/Arduino-IRremote/README.md

 <br/>

 # Sending IR codes
-If you have a device at hand which can generate the IR codes you want to work with (aka IR Remote), **it is recommended** to receive the codes with the [ReceiveDemo example](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/ReceiveDemo/ReceiveDemo.ino), which will tell you on the serial output how to send them.
+If you have a device at hand which can generate the IR codes you want to work with (aka IR remote), **it is recommended** to receive the codes with the [ReceiveDemo example](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/ReceiveDemo/ReceiveDemo.ino), which will tell you on the serial output how to send them.

 ```
 Protocol=LG Address=0x2 Command=0x3434 Raw-Data=0x23434E 28 bits MSB first